Lesotho Wedding Traditions Complete Guide for Modern Couples

 Elders from the groom’s family gather to select a name, often honoring a deceased relative or reflecting desired qualities.
 The announcement includes speeches about the bride’s expected duties and her new position within the family hierarchy.
 The new name becomes her primary identifier within the family context, used alongside her legal name in formal situations.

-Recent data indicates 75% of brides receive new names in 2024, with Catholic families incorporating saints’ names in 39% of ceremonies.
+Most brides receive new names, with Catholic families often incorporating saints’ names in their ceremonies.
 Progressive families increasingly choose gender-neutral names, and urban couples may hyphenate traditional and modern names.
 The ceremony adapts to contemporary gender equality discussions while maintaining its cultural significance.

 Bridal Handover Ceremony